s-ball/MockSelector/README.md

 ```
 I will be glad to receive issues that would help to improve this project...

-## Disclaimer: alpha quality
+## Disclaimer: beta quality

 Even if the package has a nice test coverage, it currently only meets the
 requirement to test another project of mine.
-It might not be usable for
+It might not meet your own
-your own project, or main contain Still Unidentified Bugs...
+requirements, or main contain Still Unidentified Bugs...

 It is still a 0.x version, so the API is not guaranteed to be stable.